Dipeshpal/Jarvis_AI/JarvisAI/JarvisAI/README.md

 **What's new?-**

+ 1. **13 Jan, 2022-**

+    Version: JarvisAI==3.7

+    * Now it can automatically find your city name and return weather information.

+      ```
+       obj = JarvisAI.get_weather(text='What is the weather in Mumbai?')  # Return weather by auto-detecting city just pass text.
+      ```

+    * 🆕 Rapid API Usages (Do everything with API no need to run heavy task on your system):** https://rapidapi.com/dipeshpal17/api/jarvisai-api

+      All AI-ML models will run on our servers.
+So you don't need to install heavy library.
+Just use API key and get the result.
+WIP for optimization.

- 1. **20 Dec, 2021-**
+ 2. **20 Dec, 2021-**

     Male Voice Added (if your system support pyttsx3 module and your system have multiple voices inbuilt)

     You can try different voices.
 This is one time setup.
 You can reset your voice by deleting 'configs/JarvisAI-Voice.txt' file in your working directory.
 This file will be created during first run of the program only if you are using pyttsx3.